IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/08_igDataChart_API_Links.md

 ### Introduction

-The `igDataChart` is built as a jQuery UI widget with an accompanying ASP.NET MVC Helper.
+The `igDataChart` is built as a jQuery UI widget with an accompanying Ignite UI for MVC.
 For more information about each API, follow the links to the API documentation given below.

 ### API documents reference summary

 -	[igDataChart jQuery API](%%jQueryApiUrl%%/ui.igDataChart): The documentation contains an overview of the control and full list of options, events, and methods with code snippets.

--	[igDataChart ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DataChart`1.html) : The documentation contains the DataChart class description and a list of all of its members.
+-	[igDataChart Ignite UI for MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DataChart`1.html) : The documentation contains the DataChart class description and a list of all of its members.

 ##Related Content